amywhying/tiling-polyominoes-game/README.md

 ![Gameover](result.png)

 ## Future Implementations
-Besides the current implementations of the game, we decide to add difficulty levels to the game with different sizes of boards and polyominoes.
-We also hope to make it into an app in the future.
+Besides the current implementations of the game, we have decided to add difficulty levels to the game with different sizes of boards and polyominoes.
+There is also a possiblity for users to customize the difficulty (By inputing the desired board size, number of polyominoes, and/or number of blocks per each polyominoe.)
+Additionally, we hope to transform it into an app in the future.

 ## Creators
 [Cindy Luo](https://github.com/cindy1u0) & [Amy Ying](https://github.com/amywhying)